 Essex Highways, through its technical working group, is also developing its approach to reducing carbon emissions in its use of materials and processes for asset maintenance and renewals.
-For example, in 2021/22, around 23% of all asphalt specified was a warm mix lower carbon option.
+For example, in 2024/25, around 20% of all asphalt specified was a warm mix lower carbon emissions option.
 Processing of 'warm mix asphalt' is around fifty degrees cooler than for conventional asphalt, thereby reducing greenhouse gas emissions by up to 40% as well as improving the durability and long-term performance of the treatment.
-Note that warm mix is used mostly for 'binder layers', but a trial use for surface course layers has recently commenced with a view to significantly extending use of this material.
-In addition, our asset management system software supplier is developing whole life carbon functionality, so that not only will we be able to select the best long-term treatment options to minimise cost but also the best long-term treatment options for reducing carbon emissions.
+Note that warm mix is used for both 'binder layers' and 'surface course' layers where appropriate.